osg-htc/docs/docs/worker-node/install-singularity.md

 CVMFS.
 See [this article](https://lwn.net/Articles/652468/) for further discussion.

-The loopback-based images are the default image type produced by Singularity users and are common at sites with direct user logins.
+The loopback-based images are the default image type produced by singularity users and are common at sites with direct user logins.
 However (as of May 2018) we are only aware of directory-based images being used by OSG VOs.
 Hence, it is a reasonable measure to disable the loopback-based images by setting